Skip to content

 Just like in real ATC, pilots occasionally make readback errors.
 Listen carefully to what they read back - if a pilot reads back the wrong altitude or heading, you'll need to correct them!

-See the Interactive Commands reference for all available commands.
+See the Interactive Instructions reference for all available instructions.